Taliban say US to provide humanitarian aid to Afghanistan - ExBulletin

 On Saturday, however, the Taliban ruled out cooperation with Washington to contain the increasingly active Islamic State group in Afghanistan.

-IS, an enemy of the Taliban, has claimed responsibility for several recent attacks, including Friday’s suicide bombing that killed 46 minority Shia Muslims.
+IS, an enemy of the Taliban, has claimed responsibility for a number of recent attacks, including Friday’s suicide bombing that killed 46 minority Shia Muslims.
 Washington considers ISIS its greatest terrorist threat from Afghanistan.

 We are able to tackle Daesh independently, Shaheen said when asked if the Taliban would work with the United States to contain the Islamic State affiliate.
 He used an Arabic acronym for IS.